bryanserfozo/011024-Interview-Prep-Course/notes/practice-interview-questions/Infosys-previous-interview-questions.md

 # Spring / MSA

 ## Spring Core
-- controllers
+- What is Spring?
+Benefits of using it?
+    - Spring is a family of frameworks for Java that are used to help us develop enterprise level applications quickly and easily.
+    - Has multiple projects associated with specific tasks (Web MVC, Data JPA, Boot, Security) that are designed to be plug and play for your application based off your needs
+    - Annotation-Based Configuration is supported, as well as programatic configruation and xml configuration
+        - Configuring the dependencies and how they're wired together (dependency injection and IOC)

+- What is dependency injection?
+    - Dependency Injection is a design pattern where we attempt to remove dependencies of a program to some external location
+    - Dependency Injection is used to seperate the responsibility of components
+    - By Injecting an object as a depenedency it allows for loose coupling
+    - Additional Benefits is that it makes things significantly easier to test (through the use of mocked classes and such)

 - What IoC (inversion of control) is?
-- What is dependency injection?
-- What is IOC?
-- What is Dependency Injection?
-- What is inversion-of-Control -IOC?
+    - Passing off the responsibilty of a task to something else
+    - In our case, we're passing off the responsibility of creation, configuration and management of our beans to Spring so we have more time to focus on developing functionality.

-- What Spring Annotations do you know?
+- What Spring Core Annotations do you know?
+    - @ComponentScan (Scans for stereotype annotations)
+    - @Component
+    - @Repository
+    - @Service
+    - @Controller
+    - @Autowired
+    - @Configuration

-- What is the purpose of Spring?
+- What is a Controller?
-- What are the benefits of using Spring?
-- Asked what dependency injection is
-- Asked about RESTful API
+    - A controller is a class that regulates web traffic
+    - First thing that accepts web request and directs it to the appropriate place
+    - Spring has a front-controller design pattern (i.e. one controller that takes in EVERY request and sends each one to the appropriate handler)

 ## Spring Data JPA
 - How did you connect Spring JPA?
+    - Need to have the Spring Data JPA project dependency (spring-boot-starter works for this)
+    - Provide database credentials in the application.properties (username, password and database jdbc url)
+- What Spring Data JPA annotations do you know?
+    - @Entity
+    - @Table
+    - @Column
+    - @Id
+    - @GeneratedValue
+    - @Query (Used to define custom queries in our DAO interfaces)

-## Spring MVC
+## Spring Web MVC
-- RestController
-- Spring MVC
+- What is Spring MVC?
+    - Spring MVC is a module in the spring framework (model, view, controller design pattern).
+Model describes data and business rules of the app, view controls UI and display details, and controller handles all the web requests and controlling the flow between the other two.
+Used to handle to our web traffic.

+- What is @RestController
+    - Annotation used for building RESTful web apps.
+Combines the annotations @Controller and @ResponseBody so it becomes more conveinent to handle HTTP requests in a RESTful way (Returning into JSON)

+- Changing port in spring
+    - We can change this for development purposes
+    - server.port=9090 in application.properties file
-- Spring MVC
+- What Spring Web MVC annotations do you know?
+    - @RestController
+    - @RequestBody
+    - @ResponseBody
+    - @GetMapping, PostMapping, PutMapping, DeleteMapping
+    - @RequestMapping
+    - @PathVariable
-- restcontrollers
+    - @RequestParam

 ## Spring Boot
-- Spring Boot
-- Profiles
-- spring boot annotations
-- Spring Boot
-- Changing port in spring
-- What Spring boot is?
+- What is Spring Boot?
+Benefits?
-- Asked about @SpringBootApplication annotation
+    - Spring boot was a particularly impactful Spring project designed to "boot" up our application as quickly as possble
+        - Opionated framework meaning it has preset configuration details based off common use cases
+        - Helpful tools like an embedded tomcat server for web development
-- What is @EnableConfiguration?
+        - Starter code is easy to generate with start.spring.io

-- Features of spring boot
+- What are some spring boot annotations?
+    - @SpringBootApplication
-- Spring boot annotations
+    - @SpringBootConfiguration

 - Type of dependency injection in Spring boot.
 What is the difference between them?
-- What are some annotations you used in Spring Boot?
-- Asked about @SpringBootApplication annotation
+    - Constructor Injection
+        - Preferred method
+        - More secure since it guarantees the dependencies will be filled
+    - Setter Injection
+        - Used for partial dependencies
+        - Also helpful for solving circular dependencies

+- Profiles
+    - You can different "profiles" in Spring boot depending on the use case you're trying develop.
+You may have a production and dev profile which will allow you to use specific beans and enviroment details when utilizing each profile.
+Specify the profile in the application.properties file

 ## Microservices
-- how to call an api from another microservice and use it within your own api
-- What are micro-services & web-services.
+- What are micro-services?
-- what are microservices
+    - Breaking our application in smaller mini-applications that interact with each other through some sort of messaging.
+Advantages of this is more flexible projects with individual pieces that can scale as the need arises.
+    - Each microservice acts as its own application with its own db.

 # Angular / Frontend